wasserstadtspindlersfeld/home/smart_home/smart_home_ideas.md

 - Self-hosted video storage - so no monthly fees and backup to a desired cloud provider
 - Single point of control, every smart home item can be controlled from the Home Assistant interface
 - User management, you can add guests and control their access levels

+For details, contact me on WhatsApp or use the common group chat.

 #### Example photos